sp2ong/HBMonv2/sysinfo/Readme.txt

    WorkDir=/opt/HBMonv2/img/mrtg

-put below lines in section your netrwork card and replace localhost_2 to your name network card as result cfgmaker generate in mrtg.cfg
+Uncomment lines for you network external card setup and put below lines in section your netrwork card and replace localhost_2 to your name network card as result cfgmaker generate in mrtg.cfg

  XSize[localhost_2]: 600
  Title[localhost_2]: Traffic Analysis